LYNPARZA (olaparib) GAINS NEW PROSTATE CANCER INDICATION

 Prostate cancer is a global healthcare challenge

 Prostate cancer is a stubborn opponent to the success of patients, oncologists, urologists and pharmaceutical companies worldwide.
 It is the second-most common cancer in men (lung cancer is number one) and while its fatalities have fallen, there are major hurdles that must be overcome to realize significantly better results.
 Despite an increase in the number of available therapies for patients with mCRPC, the five-year survival rate remains low.

 The risk of prostate cancer increases with age, trending upward beginning at 50 years of age with over 80% of newly diagnosed prostate cancer cases occurring in patients 65 years of age and older.
 In the United States, approximately 192,000 persons are diagnosed annually with prostate cancer according to the Amerian Cancer Society (ACS) and about 34,000 cases are fatal.

 Multiple Lynparza clinical trials are being conducted in metastatic prostate cancer.
-One of them involves AstraZeneca and Merck pursuing a first-line indication through Lynparza’s Phase 3 PROpel trial evaluation when used in combination with abiraterone acetate for patients with mCRPC vs. abiraterone acetate alone.
+One of them involves AstraZeneca and Merck pursuing the first-line indication through Lynparza’s Phase 3 PROpel trial evaluation when used in combination with abiraterone acetate for patients with mCRPC vs. abiraterone acetate alone.